All planning checklists

 Organise group transport (minibus or designated drivers)

-Confirm how the group will travel between activities and to/from the property, especially if alcohol is involved.
+Confirm how you move between the house, coast and pubs, especially if alcohol is involved.

 Moderate·Medium impact